netdata/kernel-collector/kernel/README.md

 The Makefile uses some commands to define variables, but there is a peculiarity.
 You need to change the `KERNEL_SOURCE` variable manually depending of your distribution.

-### Headers

-This directory has two headers:

--  `netdata_asm_goto.h`: This is the header that allows to compile our code on RH 7.x family.
--  `netdata_ebpf.h`: The main header, this header has the common definitions for all `.c` files.

 ### Source Code

 Right now we have two `eBPF` program collections: